10 Sep Choosing the Right Float Tank for Your Float Centre

 Float cabins are like The Godfather of float tanks — you just can’t mess with a classic.

 Okay, in theory, you probably can (thanks The Godfather Part III).
 As we said earlier, choosing a float tank is all about preference.
 That said, float cabins generally tend to fuse the best of both worlds with features from pods and rooms.
+It’s the best of BOTH worlds!
+You can keep your construction costs as low as possible and have a Float Cabin installed into an existing room, without having to punch a whole in the wall to get it in (worst case scenario!).

 There are a number of great float cabins out there, but we pride ourselves in having some of the very best.
 Give us a shout for more information about opening a float centre and our incredible float tanks.
 We’re here to help!